SameeraaGKan/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *Monstern Inc.*

-Submitted by: **Your Name Here**
+Submitted by: **Sameeraa Kandalgaonkar**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Monstern Inc.** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **X** hours spent in total